It has taken me a long time to be able to say the words, “this is me…and I’m okay” and truly believe it.

 No one in my family knew what an eating disorder was, including me.
 After losing a significant amount of weight in a short period of time, I was at a critically low weight.
 I was freezing all the time and wearing two or three pairs of pants to work during southern summers.
 Finally, I decided to enter treatment in a psychiatric hospital that was owned by a religious ministry.
-They told me that they had experience working with people living with eating disorders – but when I arrived, they told me that eating disorders occurred as a result of a committed sin.
+They told me that they had experience working with people living with eating disorders like anorexia – but when I arrived, they told me that eating disorders occurred as a result of a committed sin.

 That theory collided with an early life trauma that began to come out.
 I tried to tell my parents what was going on but because we were Southern Baptists, speaking of the abuse that I endured was unheard of.
 I suffered in silence continuing to believe that the abuse was my fault.

 Insurance was forcing me in and out of different treatment centers.
 Despite being told I would never recover from the eating disorder, I met some wonderful providers who supported and cared for me.
 Their passion and empathy helped me to want to get better and find a better way to live.